 Ultimately, I mixed (no whipping as this will create bubbles, which creates more work later) until the material was clear.

-This coat would basically ‘wet’ the entire surface of the table top and seal any potential air pockets in the wood.
+This coat seals the entire surface of the table top and prevents any potential air pockets in the wood.

 The mixture is poured onto the surface and then worked into the surface with a rubber squeegee.